 \subsubsection{4.4 Terminal dispositions consistent with the record}

 }

-Three terminal dispositions are most consistent with the preference sets surveyed in 4.2 and 4.3.
-We list them in rough order of consistency with the record.
-The ordering is ordinal and is not a formal probability assignment.
+Three outcomes fit the motivations of 4.2 and 4.3 best.
+We list them in rough order of fit with the record.
+The ordering is ordinal, not a probability assignment.

-\emph{Continued dormancy terminating in a cryptographically enforced non-recovery arrangement.} Over a remaining life of some decades, the holder maintains silence and arranges for the Patoshi keys to become permanently unrecoverable at or near his death, through one of the cryptographic primitives discussed in Section 5.
-This disposition requires no announcement, no identity reveal, no pre-commitment apparatus, no legal infrastructure, and no behavioral change from the sixteen-year status quo.
-It is the terminal state most consistent with the ideological, privacy, and myth-preservation preference sets.
+\emph{Continued dormancy ending in permanent, cryptographically enforced loss of access.} Over a remaining life of some decades, the holder stays silent and arranges for the Patoshi keys to become permanently unrecoverable at or near death, using one of the cryptographic tools in Section 5.
+This needs no announcement, no reveal, no pre-commitment apparatus, no legal machinery, and no change from the sixteen-year status quo.
+It fits the ideological, privacy, and myth-preservation motivations best.

-\emph{Silent unattributed burn, in whole or in part.} At a moment of the holder's choosing in late life, a transaction from the Patoshi addresses to an OP\_RETURN output (Bitcoin Wiki, 2024) removes the position, or the bulk of it, from effective float.
-The transaction is an action rather than an absence and is therefore somewhat more operationally exposed than key destruction, but pseudonymity can hold because interpretation of the event does not require identity.
-A practically important variant retains a small residual for option value: a transaction that sends approximately 99 percent of the Patoshi cluster (on the order of 1.136 million BTC) to an OP\_RETURN output and approximately one percent (on the order of 11,500 BTC or roughly one billion dollars at current prices) to a fresh non-Patoshi address is at the market's scale of resolution indistinguishable from a full burn, while preserving optionality for the holder.
-The bullish signal from a 99 percent subtraction is effectively unchanged from a 100 percent subtraction.
-This disposition is consistent with ideological non-intervention, myth preservation, and, through the retention variant, a residual satisficing or legal-caution preference.
+\emph{A silent, unattributed burn, in whole or in part.} At a time of the holder's choosing late in life, a transaction from the Patoshi addresses to an OP\_RETURN output takes the position, or most of it, out of float; Appendix B covers the mechanics and how anyone can verify them.
+A burn is an action rather than an absence, so it is a little more exposed operationally than key destruction, but pseudonymity can hold because reading the event does not require knowing who did it.
+A practically useful variant keeps a small slice for option value: sending about 99 percent of the cluster (around 1.136 million BTC) to an OP\_RETURN output and about 1 percent (around 11,500 BTC, roughly one billion dollars at current prices) to a fresh non-Patoshi address looks, at the market's resolution, the same as a full burn while keeping some optionality.
+The bullish signal from a 99 percent burn is effectively the same as from a 100 percent burn.
+This outcome fits ideological restraint and myth preservation, and, through the retained slice, a residual of having-enough or legal-caution motivation.

-\emph{Adversarial switch.} Programmed liquidation or dumping conditional on protocol developments, as discussed in 4.3.
-Weighted lower than the two above on the strength of the record, but not excluded.
+\emph{A hostile switch.} Programmed sale or dumping triggered by protocol developments, as in 4.3.
+Ranked below the two above on the record, but not ruled out.